aleon1220/kiwiki/aws/readme.md

 `ec2 describe-regions --output text --query 'Regions[].[RegionName]'`

 ### Inventory questions about EC2 instances
-- how many are running in each region?
+- How many EC2 are running in each region?
-- how many instances there are with a certain Tag name and value combination?
+- How many instances there are with a certain Tag name and value combination?

 ``` bash
 ### ALL EC2 resources in environment Staging NZ
 aws ec2 describe-tags --filters Name="tag:environment:staging",Values="NZ" --output table
 ```

-- how many instances there are for Production, Staging or Development environments?
+- How many instances there are for Production, Staging or Development environments?
-- examine certain instance types and check if some of them, combined with a certain environment, are running -longer than expected
+- Examine certain instance types and check if some of them, combined with a certain environment, are running -longer than expected
--  total amount of Volumes attached to an instance and what the total volume size for each instance is.
+- Total amount of Volumes attached to an instance and what the total volume size for each instance is.

 ## AWS EC2 Elastic Load balancer
 #### List Load balancers by name